ldutoit/2020-spring-school-GBS/sessions/mapping.md

   done
 ```

-Those BAM files are now ready to be processed by ref_map.pl!!
+Those BAM files are now ready to be processed by ref_map.pl!